Federated Two Stage Decoupling With Adaptive Personalization Layers: Proposed Algorithm

 \subsection{Overall Framework}

 Both clustering and personalization layers are integrated to form a federated two-stage decoupling with adaptive personalization layers approach named FedTSDP.
-The complete pseudo code illustrating the overall procedure is presented in Algorithm \ref{algotirhm:fedtsd}.
+The complete pseudo code illustrating the overall procedure is presented in Algorithm.\ref{algotirhm:fedtsd}.

 At the beginning of the training procedure, the server initializes the global model parameters $w$ and defines the number of shared or personalized layers $\left[ \mathcal{L}_{s};\mathcal{L}_{per} \right]$.
 Meanwhile, all the clients are allocated to the same cluster $j$.
 And for each communication round $r$, we assume only $m=\text{max}\left( \delta \cdot K, 1 \right)$ clients are connected to the server, where $\delta$ is the connection ratio and $K$ is the total number of clients.

 Then, the server sends clustered (shared) global model $w_{\mathcal{L}_{j}^{s}}^{r}$ ($w_{\mathcal{L}^{s}}$ for the first communication round) to all the clients $i \in [m]$ belonging to their respective cluster $j$.
-After that, each client $i$ upgrades the local shared model parameters $w_{i}^{s}$ using the received global model $w_{\mathcal{L}_{j}^{s}}^{r}$ and integrates it with the local personalization layer $w{i}^{per}$ to form the local model $w_{i}$.
-Subsequently, $E$ epochs of training loops are performed on local batch data $\mathcal{D}_{B} \in \mathcal{D}_{i}$ and the updated model parameters $w_{i}$ will be returned back to the server (from line 36 to line 39 of Algorithm \ref{algotirhm:fedtsd}).
+After that, each client $i$ upgrades the local shared model parameters $w_{i}^{s}$ using the received global model $w_{\mathcal{L}_{j}^{s}}^{r}$ and integrates it with the local personalization layer $w_{i}^{per}$ to form the local model $w_{i}$.
+Subsequently, $E$ epochs of training loops are performed on local batch data $\mathcal{D}_{B} \in \mathcal{D}_{i}$ and the updated model parameters $w_{i}$ will be returned back to the server (from line 36 to line 39 of Algorithm.\ref{algotirhm:fedtsd}).

 Upon receiving $w_{i}$ from any connected client $i$, the server proceeds to sample $\mathcal{D}^{B}_{pub}$ from the public unlabeled dataset $\mathcal{D}_{pub}$.
-This sampled data is then utilized to compute the inference output $p_{i}$, as indicated in line 14 of Algorithm \ref{algotirhm:fedtsd}.
+This sampled data is then utilized to compute the inference output $p_{i}$, as indicated in line 14 of Algorithm.\ref{algotirhm:fedtsd}.
 The resulting set of $m$ inference outputs, denoted as $I$, is subsequently employed to calculate the Hopkins statistic $H$.
 Once the Hopkins statistic $H$ exceeds the threshold $h_{\text{th}}$, the DBSCAN algorithm is executed using the similarity matrix $\text{Sim}$, which is calculated based on JS-divergence, as the clustering criterion The result of this clustering process is denoted as $\mathcal{C}^{1}$ and represents the first stage decoupling outcome.